Banana Zucchini Bread

 Instructions

-• Preheat the oven to 350 degrees Fahrenheit.
-Spray an 8 x 4-inch loaf baking pan with non-stick spray or grease with butter.
-Set aside.
+• Preheat oven to 350°F. Grease an 8x4-inch loaf pan with nonstick spray or butter.

-• In a mixing bowl with a hand mixer or in the bowl of a stand mixer with the paddle attachment, cream the softened butter, brown sugar, and sugar together until smooth and creamy.
-Scrape down the sides of the bowl while mixing as needed.
+• In a large bowl with a hand mixer or stand mixer, cream the butter, brown sugar, and granulated sugar until smooth and creamy.
+Scrape down sides as needed.

-• Beat the eggs into the creamed butter until smooth and creamy, and a light yellow/orange color.
+• Beat in the eggs until smooth and light yellow in color.

-• In a small mixing bowl, whisk together the all-purpose flour, whole wheat flour, baking soda, salt, cinnamon, and allspice until combined.
+• In a separate bowl, whisk together the all-purpose flour, whole wheat flour, baking soda, salt, cinnamon, and allspice.

-• Slowly beat the flour mixture into the butter and sugar mixture until the streaks of flour just disappear.
+• Slowly beat the flour mixture into the butter mixture until streaks of flour just disappear.

-• Add the shredded zucchini to the batter.
-Gently beat together on low until just combined.
+• Add the shredded zucchini and gently beat on low until just combined.

 Notes